Skip to main content

 name: server.example-ns

-In the YAML above, the service client is a Deployment in the namespace otterize-tutorial-istio-mapping, and it intends to call the service server is a Service in the namespace example-ns.
+In the YAML above, the workload client is a Deployment in the namespace otterize-tutorial-istio-mapping, and it intends to call the workload server, which is a Service, in the namespace example-ns.

 Kubernetes workload identity resolution